radiantlogic-v8/documentation-new/documentation/introduction/concepts.md

 ### To Import Data Sources

 If you have existing data sources defined ([exported](#to-export-data-sources) from another instance of RadiantOne) and you would like to import those, from the Main Control Panel > Settings Tab > Server Backend section click on the sub-section representing the types of data sources you want to import (LDAP Data Sources, Database Data Sources or Custom Data Sources).
 On the right side, click **Import**.
-Browse to the XML file containing the data source definitions that you have exported from another RadiantOne server and click **OK**.
+Browse to the zip file containing the data source definitions that you have exported from another RadiantOne server and click **OK**.

 >[!warning] If a data source in the import file has the same name as an existing data source, the existing data source is overwritten by the one you are importing.